-- (1) Unless the court orders otherwise, monthly operating reports must include an accrual basis profit and loss statement, a balance sheet, and a statement of receipts and disbursements. - (2) Any motion to modify this requirement must be served on all parties upon whom the monthly operating report is required to be served. - (e) Certificate of Counsel.
+(1) Unless the court orders otherwise, monthly operating reports must include an accrual basis profit and loss statement, a balance sheet, and a statement of receipts and disbursements.

+(2) Any motion to modify this requirement must be served on all parties upon whom the monthly operating report is required to be served.

+(e) Certificate of Counsel.
 Each required monthly operating report must be accompanied by a certificate of the debtor's or trustee's attorney that the attorney has reviewed the report and that it has been prepared in compliance with this rule.
 Counsel's certificate shall not be deemed a representation by counsel that the entries in the report are accurate or that the report has been prepared in compliance with applicable accounting standards and principles.

 LBR 2015-8.
-Debtor's Books and Records.
+Debtor's Books and Records

-- (a) Voluntary Cases.
+(a) Voluntary Cases.
 In a case filed pursuant to § 301 or 302, the books and records of the debtor shall be closed on the day immediately preceding the day on which the petition is filed, whether or not a separate estate is created for tax purposes.
-Prepetition liabilities must be segregated and reported separately from postpetition liabilities. - (b) Involuntary Cases.
+Prepetition liabilities must be segregated and reported separately from postpetition liabilities.

+(b) Involuntary Cases.
 In a case filed under § 303, the books and records of the debtor shall be closed on the day on which relief is ordered or an interim trustee is appointed, whichever occurs first.
 Notwithstanding the foregoing, liabilities incurred before the commencement of the case shall be segregated and, in the event relief is granted, reported separately from liabilities incurred after the commencement of the case.

 LBR 2015-9.
-Trustees - Interim Reports.
+Trustees - Interim Reports

-- (a) Requirement to File.
+(a) Requirement to File.
 Unless the trustee has filed a report of no distribution, a trustee appointed in a case under chapter 7 or chapter 11 must file an interim report in each case that has been pending under the same chapter for more than 2 years, and for which a final report has not been filed.
-The initial report is due not later than the second anniversary of the trustee's appointment, but not earlier than February 1, 2011.
 Additional interim reports must be filed at least every 6 months thereafter.
-This requirement is in addition to any reporting requirements set by the United States Trustee. - (b) Content of Report.
-The trustee may satisfy the reporting requirement of this rule by filing a report substantially conforming to the local form (Trustee's Interim Report [hib\2015-9]), including: - (1) a brief description of the status of the case; - (2) the trustee's records of time spent administering the case during the reporting period; - (3) Form 1 Individual Estate Property Record and Report; and - (4) Form 2 Cash Receipts and Disbursements Record.
+This requirement is in addition to any reporting requirements set by the United States Trustee.

+(b) Content of Report.
+The trustee may satisfy the reporting requirement of this rule by filing a report substantially conforming to the local form (Trustee's Interim Report), including:

+- (1) a brief description of the status of the case; - (2) the trustee's records of time spent administering the case during the reporting period; - (3) Form 1 Individual Estate Property Record and Report; and - (4) Form 2 Cash Receipts and Disbursements Record.